Skills audit

 Resources

-Eurodoc Report on ‘Transferable Skills and Competencies’.
+Eurodoc Report on ‘Transferable Skills and Competencies’ (full report can be found here).

 A list of transferable skills to help you identify the skills you have acquired as a researcher.